alvehn/1800_202330_BBY28/README.md

 * https://www.freepik.com/icon/magnifier_71403

 ## 4. Complete setup/installion/usage
-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...
+How to use What's Happening:
+* Go to the website
-* Git pull or git clone
+* Login or create a new account
-* edit edit edit
-* stage commit push (add commit push)

-## 5. Known Bugs and Limitations
-Here are the limitations of this app:
-*
-*
-*
+* View and post events!

 ## 6. Features for Future
 What we'd like to build in the future:
 * Google maps api built in to find exact location of events
-* viewing other peoples profiles and chatting with others in app
+* Viewing other peoples profiles and chatting with others in app

 ## 7. Contents of Folder
 Content of the project folder: